daniel5151/clicky/README.md

 This project would be dead in the waters without these folks and projects:

 - [The iPod Linux Project](http://www.ipodlinux.org/) - for invaluable iPod reverse engineering work
-- [Rockbox](https://www.rockbox.org/) - for additional iPod reverse engineering work
+- [Rockbox](https://www.rockbox.org/) - for additional iPod reverse engineering work (and preserving _years_ of IRC logs to search through)
+- [QEMU](https://www.qemu.org/) - for insights on how to structure the codebase, and how certain devices aught to work
 - [Sean Purcell](https://github.com/iburinoc/) - for writing the bulk of [armv4t_emu](https://github.com/daniel5151/armv4t_emu)